Immigration history of Australia: Post-war immigration

 After World War II, Australia believed that it must increase its population to avoid the threat of another invasion and launched an immigration program whose goal was to increase Australia's population with the slogan "populate or perish".
 Hundreds of thousands of displaced Europeans immigrated to Australia with more than three million people immigrating from Europe during the late 1940s until the 1960s.
 The Immigration Minister, Arthur Calwell, introduced the Assisted Passage Migration Scheme in 1945.
 The government was still trying to increase Australia's population, especially with people who have skills in the secondary industry sector.
 As the world was transforming into a more industrial and technological world, Australia needed to keep up.

 Australia looked first to Britain for migrants.
 In the beginning the assisted immigration scheme was popular among young married couples and single people.
 It was inexpensive, an adventure and an opportunity.
 After only a year, however, there was a shortage of ships and numbers dropped.
 The immigration targets were not being met.
 For the first time, in a revolutionary step for both Australian society and international relations, Australia looked outside Britain for migrants.
 In 1947, Calwell agreed to bring 12,000 people every year from Estonia, Latvia, Lithuania, and Poland.
-Many of these people were refugees who were being cared for by the International Refugee Organisation (IRO).
+Many of these people were refugees who were being cared for by the International Refugee Organization (IRO).
 They were accepted on humanitarian grounds with the condition that they would remain in Australia for two years and work in government selected jobs.
 182,159 people were sponsored by the IRO from the end of World War II up to the end of 1954 to resettle in Australia from Europe.

 Over the next twenty years, patterns of immigration continued to change.
 The government encouraged more people to come to Australia and many more assisted agreements were made with countries.
 In the late 1950s, more immigrants began to be accepted from the Middle East.
 In 1958, under the Migration Act 1958, the dictation test was removed and a new universal visa scheme or entry permits introduced.
 This allowed non-Europeans to immigrate.
 Their entry was now based on what they could contribute to Australia and if it could be shown that they could integrate into Australian society.
 This attracted many professionals and highly qualified people who added to Australia's relatively small tertiary industry.

 The Australian government assisted many of the refugees, such as helping them find work (due to an expanding economy and major infrastructure projects, the Snowy Mountains Scheme being the most famous).
 This growth of immigration greatly changed the national image regarding the Australian way of life which, before the war, had been dominated by Anglo-Saxons.
 Immigration was still strict in allowing non-Europeans to immigrate into the country due to the White Australia Policy.

 The White Australia Policy began to be abandoned in 1966, under Prime Minister Harold Holt.
 The last reside of the policy was finally abolished in 1973 under the Government of Gough Whitlam.